Frequently Asked Questions

 Yes, The Flower Fields® will remain open on rainy days as long as it is safe for visitors to walk along the pathways.
 If the weather conditions cause the pathways to be considered unsafe, we will close.

 Benches, picnic tables and chairs are available throughout The Flower Fields site.
+Please be advised that some limitations will be in place during our 2020 season.

 Please bring a sweater or light jacket, as it may get breezy walking up the hill.
 Comfortable shoes, sunglasses, and a hat also are good ideas.
 Do not forget your cameras!